 In 2016, the paper of record issued a public mea culpa for being blindsided by Donald Trump’s shocking election.
 But the editors may never fully appreciate the visceral attachment supporters feel for the president and his ridiculous wall if they don’t try to understand the effects that uncontrolled immigration and globalization (read: the rapacious corporate hunger for ever-cheaper labor) have had on lives, work, and the social fabric.
 Not to mention the fury of the white working class over their demonization by wealthy urban elites who have ample stock portfolios and are free to wax self-righteously nostalgic and poetic about America being “a nation of immigrants” while enjoying the benefits of inexpensive (often illegal) immigrant child care, domestic help, and gardening.

 Of course, immigrants bring energy, desire, and fresh ideas to the United States, as did our grandparents and great-grandparents; most immigrants themselves are hardworking and self-sacrificing.
-But many liberal Jews share the Times pious theology by conflating uncontrolled immigration from Latin America and Asia with the arrival of their own forebears from Europe in an age where unskilled labor fed hungry industries whose production lines were long ago exported to union-free, cheap-labor countries like China.
+But many liberal Jews share the Times’ pious theology by conflating uncontrolled immigration from Latin America and Asia with the arrival of their own forebears from Europe in an age where unskilled labor fed hungry industries whose production lines were long ago exported to union-free, cheap-labor countries like China.

 Demographic change that comes too fast can destabilize towns, states, and even countries.
 When middle-class families of all colors and national origins can no longer make ends meet, even with two working parents, and the prospect of a good life seems out of reach in spite of years of toil, the social contract frays.
 “How long can what the majority claims it wants be ignored, and what are the consequences?” asked urban sociologist Nathan Glazer in 2007, noting that the answer “raises a problem for democracy whose resolution may well be very disturbing.”
 And here we are.

 Emily Benedek has written for Rolling Stone, The New York Times, Newsweek, The Washington Post, and Mosaic, among other publications.
-She is the author of five books.
+Her sixth book, Hometown Betrayal: A Tragic Story of Secrecy and Sexual Abuse in Mormon Country, will be published on October 15.